All Episodes

 But I'm seeing it all through the spectrums of New Age, of Jungianism, of every kind of group that is looking for a kind of global vision of what is going on out there.

-I kind of coined the term Eclectic Ritualism, which is people sampling Tibetan Buddhism, people going like yourself to Thai temples and getting some kind of feeling or experience, people going to Hopi ceremonies, people having some Hopi sage in their house and using that ritual, maybe having Tibetan prayer flags, maybe carrying a cross that their mother gave them.
+I kind of coined the term eclectic ritualism, which is people, you know, people sampling Tibetan Buddhism, people going like yourself to Thai temples and getting some kind of feeling or experience, people going to Hopi ceremonies, people having some Hopi sage in their house and using that ritual, maybe having Tibetan prayer flags using those, maybe carrying a cross that their mother gave them.

-To be honest with you, it's the great unspoken movement that's sweeping through America right now.
+This is eclectic ritualism, and this, I think, to be honest with you, is the great unspoken movement that's sweeping through America right now.

-I don't really claim to be unique, but I guess I have a lot of friends and a lot of contacts on many different levels.
+And I don't really claim to be unique, but I guess I have a lot of friends and a lot of context in many different levels.

 I know witches.